RevoU-FSSE-2/week-2-gkorompis/README.md

 # week-2-gkorompis
 week-2-gkorompis created by GitHub Classroom

-## Welcome to my personal music page!
+## Application Overview
 This project showcases my passion for music and combines it with my web development skills.
-Here, you can explore my favorite songs, artists, and albums in a visually appealing and interactive manner.
-The web app is hosted by netlify on https://6492e3934f22bc5072f8b578--scintillating-taiyaki-093a99.netlify.app/
+Here, you can explore my original songs, and albums in a visually appealing and interactive manner.
+The web app is hosted by netlify on [Personal Music Page.](https://6493d89c0974752149105937--scintillating-taiyaki-093a99.netlify.app/).
+This application is designed to be fully responsive and supports multiple dimensions, including desktop and mobile phones.
+It is built using responsive design techniques and follows best practices to ensure an optimal user experience across various devices.

+## Features

+- Responsive layout that adapts to different screen sizes and orientations
+- Optimized for desktop browsing
+- Compatible with a wide range of mobile devices, including smartphones and tablets

+## Compatibility

+The application has been tested and verified to work seamlessly on the following platforms:

+- Desktop browsers (Chrome, Firefox, Safari, etc.)
+- Mobile devices (iOS, Android) - across different screen sizes and resolutions

+Please note that while the application strives to provide a consistent experience across devices, some features or visual elements may vary slightly depending on the screen size and capabilities of the device being used.

 ## Technologies Used
 This project is built using the following technologies,